I live in the San Francisco Bay Area, one of the country’s most expensive real estate markets.

 We’re going to borrow Apple’s tagline here: Think different.

 These scenarios are not meant to be investment advice.
 Rather, they are meant to show you two different theoretical scenarios.

 One that follows the traditional narrative that we’ve been taught all our lives.
-And an alternative investment option that most people have never heard of or have even dared to consider.
+And an alternative investment option that most people have never heard of or even considered.

 One comes with a huge liability.
 And one is a true asset.

 At the end of the day, going against conventional wisdom is really difficult.